tis-starlight/tis-starlight.github.io/_tabs/about.md

 and agree that any reliance on such information is at your own risk.
 We are not liable for any errors or omissions, or for any losses, injuries, or damages arising from the use of this site or its content.

+All opinions expressed on this site are solely my own and do not reflect the views or positions of my employer.

+This site may collect anonymized usage data for performance and analytics purposes.
+No personally identifiable information is stored unless voluntarily provided (e.g., via comments, contact forms, or issue trackers).

+This site may contain links to third-party websites.
+These are provided solely for your convenience.
+We do not endorse or assume any responsibility for the content, privacy policies, or practices of any external websites.

+Any third-party content, such as code snippets, quotes, or references, is used under the doctrine of fair use for purposes such as commentary, research, or education.
+All rights remain with their respective copyright holders.

+Content on this site reflects the state of knowledge or opinion at the time of publication and may not be updated regularly.
+For critical or time-sensitive decisions, please verify technical or legal information independently.

 If you have any concerns, notice any mistakes, or believe your content has been used without proper attribution, please feel free to contact me directly, leave